Telesink Ruby SDK

 )

 The method returns true if the event was sent successfully and false otherwise (disabled, missing endpoint, or network error).
-It will never raise exceptions — any errors are logged to STDERR and the call fails silently so your app stays happy.
+It will never raise exceptions.
+Errors are logged to STDERR, and the call fails quietly.
+Event tracking should not break your app.

 What’s under the hood

-The entire gem is ~60 lines of plain Ruby using only the standard library.
+The entire gem is around 60 lines of plain Ruby using only the standard library.
 It:

 Next steps

 Ruby was the obvious first language.
-I’ll be shipping official SDKs for JavaScript, Node.js, Python, Go, and PHP next — let me know on X which one you want first.
+JavaScript, Python, Go, and PHP are next on the list.
+Let me know on X which one you want first.

 The complete source is at github.com/telesink/telesink-ruby.
-It’s MIT licensed, obviously.
+It is MIT licensed.

-Now go connect your app and watch events appear instantly in your Telesink feed.
+Now go connect your app and watch events appear in your Telesink feed.

 Follow along on X at @kyrylo.